hnikolov/THRII_USB_Pedal/README.md

 - Define different FSMs as functions, currently fsm is in the loop() function
 - Use Family ID and model number: obtain after connection and use in communication
   - In this way, all THRxII flavour should be supported
-- Select User presets from the pedal board (number of preset to be on the THR display)
-  - Currently sends a complete patch to be loaded as active settings
 - Add new fonts - currently facing problems with this :(
 - Cannot switch THRII amp/col without calling createPatch()
   - Can switch from Boom SendSX Midi SW sending hex data.
 The 'same' data does not switch amp/col when sent from Teensy